SSC CGL Exam > SSC CGL Notes > SSC CGL Tier 2 - Study Material, Online Tests, Previous Year > Chapter Notes - Price Determination

 • In 1998 Indian economy suffered the ‘ onion crisis.’
 The price of onion increased from Rs 5 per kilogram to Rs 60 per kilogram in the retail market.

 • In 1978, the was a bumper crop of sugarcane in India, and the price of sugarcane crashed to Rs.
 5 per quintal.
 The farm producers had to suffer huge losses.
-The same happens in 2001 in the case of the potato market.
+The same happened in 2001 in the case of the potato market.
 In these cases of excess supply, sellers stand to lose

-Government Intervention in Markets: When the two sets of agents -buyers and sellers, fail to restore equilibrium in the commodity market, there is a need for the third agent, i.e government, to resolve the problem.
-The government may be in form of CG / SG, Central Authorities, Public Agencies, Public Bodies, Local Governments, etc.
+Government Intervention in Markets: When the two sets of agents -buyers and sellers, fail to restore equilibrium in the commodity market, there is a need for the third agent, i.e. government, to resolve the problem.
+The government may be in the form of CG / SG, Central Authorities, Public Agencies, Public Bodies, Local Governments, etc.

 Price Control / Ceiling Price or Maximum Price Legislation